 crew sounds like a whoooooooooole lot of work.
 It is worth it?

 Absolutely.
 It's the best sport in the world, just ask anyone on Oakton Crew.
-And we have eagles.
+And we have eagles on the river.

 HOW DO I JOIN?

-In the fall after Learn-to-Row, we'll open registration for the new season of winter conditioning and Crew.
+In the fall after Learn-to-Row, registration will open for the new season of winter conditioning and Crew.
 Sign up for the Catch for news updates, or keep an eye on this website for notices of the new season opening.

 My family is under financial constraints.
 Can I still row?